-Mozambique holidays are fast becoming a popular choice for South Africans in search of exquisite beach holidays, a variety of water sports and world-class lodges – and all within convenient reach 'next door'.
+Mozambique holiday packages are a popular choice for South Africans in search of exquisite beach holidays, a variety of water sports and world-class lodges – and all within convenient reach 'next door'.
 The capital, Maputo, is a busy port with well-preserved Portuguese colonial architecture, fascinating history and a vibrant nightlife to be enjoyed at numerous bars and nightclubs.
 Plus, wherever you go, you’ll enjoy some of the best seafood you’ve ever tasted.
 The prawns are legendary!

 Among the top tourist attractions in Mozambique is Vilanculos, the gateway to the Bazaruto Archipelago.
 This string of sandy islands lies roughly 20km from the mainland.
 Besides its pristine desert island beauty, the Bazaruto Archipelago is also Mozambique’s most important habitat for marine animals, home to a wide variety of marine life including the last viable population of the endangered dugong.